jacqvanjaarsveld/Balena-Server-Pi2/README.md

-## A Simple Server with Python Flask

-This is a Flask server project that is designed to work on a Raspberry Pi Zero W.
+## This repository contains a the tools to build a balena container project designed to run on a Raspberry Pi Zero W.

-This project simply displays `"BRNJAM019 and VJRJAC003 think that Balena Rocks!"` on port `:80` of any connected balena device, in this case our Raspberry Pi Zero W.
+This project is designed to buld a Server device, running the Pi2.py file on a raspberry Pi, which creates and runs a Python Flask web-app.
+This device acts as a Server and Sink in a Server-client architecure, connecting to a second 'Client' device, which samples temprature and light level data (also inside a Balena container).
+The sensor samples collected by this device are sent to this server using Python TCP sockets.

+The project contains a dockerfile template, which creates a Dockerfile used to install the libraries necessary for creating a Flask webserver, and to run the python script Pi2.py.

+This project should print out the url of the Flask webserver, or this can be accessed on the Balena webportal.

+The server-client interaction can be monitored from the Balena webportal.

 ## Authors: James Burness (BNRJAM019), Jacq van Jaarsveld (VJRJAC003)